linrongbin16/lin.nvim.dev/index.md

 >   - C/C++ tool chain: as a pre-requirement for other things.
 >   - Python3/pip: for vim plugins and LSP.
 >   - Node/npm: for vim plugins and LSP.
->   - Rust/cargo: for rg/fd/bat, as greate enhancements for fzf.
 > - Curl/wget: download tools for installer itself.
 > - Unzip/gzip/7-zip: for LSP management.
 > - Universal-ctags: tags.